pieroproietti/penguins-eggs/README.md

 penguins-eggs, at the moment 2021 may is a mature tool and is extremely usefull, You can easily create your personal customized iso or your organization/school version of Linux and deploy it on your LAN, give it to your friends as usb key or publish yours eggs in the internet!

-Try penguins-eggs yes, it is a console utility - no GUI - but don't be scared, penguins-eggs is a console command - really very simple - if you are able to open a terminal, you can use it and yours final users will enjoy of full gui and pratical installer to install your livecd.
+Try penguins-eggs, yes it is a console utility - no GUI - but don't be scared, penguins-eggs is a console command - really very simple - if you are able to open a terminal, you can use it and yours final users will enjoy of full gui and pratical installer to install your livecd.

 ### addons
 Starting with version 7.6.x, an addons architecture was added to eggs, allowing third parties to develop extensions.
 Note that currently we have an extension for the theme that includes both branding calamares, link and installer icon.
 In addition, also as an addon has been developed choose between GUI or CLI installation, adjust the video resolution, remote support, etc.